totoro-ming-lin/chiral-network/docs/reputation.md

    - Downloader sends this message to seeder **OFF-CHAIN** via P2P connection
    - Seeder validates:
      - Signature authenticity (proves message from downloader's private key)
-     - Downloader's on-chain balance (has sufficient funds)
+     - Then checks downloader's on-chain balance (has sufficient funds)
      - Deadline is reasonable (not already expired)
    - Seeder stores the signed message as `evidence_blob`